 - Can be difficult to connect both ear cups.

-These durable headphones from Elecder are perfect for when on the go.
-The cord is 59 inches long and made with a sturdy yet flexible material.
-Children can pull and tug before it breaks — let’s just say it’s fight-proof.
+These durable headphones from Elecder are perfect for on-the-go listening.
+The cord is 59 inches long and made with sturdy yet flexible material.
+Children can pull and tug before it breaks, making this a fight-proof set.